Biggest Music Festivals on the Planet

 Today, the festival has locations in Mexico City, Tokyo, Shanghai and Orlando in addition to the flagship event in Las Vegas.

-9. New Orleans Jazz and Heritage Festival, USA
+The Experience: New Orleans Jazz and Heritage Festival

 And yes, po’boys and crawfish are also found in abundance.